Lord-Cinders/lethargy/README.md

 # lethargy
 Instead of spending 2 seconds clicking on a link, spend hours trying to automate it <br />
-Meeting id fetcher and Auto Meeting joining <br />
+Auto Meeting id fetcher and Meeting joiner <br />
 Fetching only works for glearn